nmurilo/BeholderWifi/README.md

 # make sense

-PS: Please ignore "warning: the use of `mktemp' is dangerous, better use `mkstemp' or `mkdtemp'" message, we won't create a temporary files, that function is only used as an easy way to create a random essid.
+PS: Please ignore "warning: the use of `mktemp' is dangerous, better use mkstemp` or `mkdtemp'" message, we won't create a temporary files, this function is only used as an easy way to create a random essid.

 ---------
 4. Usage